Affordability and the role of the FCA

 Since the global financial crisis of 2007-2008, the financial services industry has struggled.
 This is perhaps due to growing interest rates.
-Increases have had a knock on effect.
+Increases have had a knock-on effect.
 Consumers have struggled to make repayments on time.

-In direct response to this, the Financial Conduct Authority have reacted.
+In direct response to this, the Financial Conduct Authority has reacted.
 They have now encouraged much stronger strategies for UK lenders to focus on.
 They insist on long-term affordability and suitability for all consumers.
 Each lender must treat their customer with both dignity and respect.

 The UK economy has seen a general rise in both unemployment and interest rates.
 This means that consumers have found themselves unable to make repayments.
 Hence the FCA‘s assertion is that risk is now managed to protect all parties concerned.
 In response to this lenders must undertake appropriate assessments.
 They must be sure their customer is able to repay the loan.

 To achieve this, each lender will now complete certain checks.
 These will include credit checks, looking at payment histories and checking for bankruptcy.
 In each case, there must be a full risk assessment.